freakmoch/rivediscord/README.md

 1. Create a bot folder on your desktop. just `/bot/` is fine
 2.  copy in the `package.json`, `main.js`, and **your** `.rive` file to the `/bot/` directory (If you don't have one, nab the sample off the rivescript site.)
+3. Open `main.js` and admire its beauty.
-3. Pull down your **Token** and paste it into line 18 / the `token: 'tokenhere'` line and SAVE.
+3. Pull down your **Token** and paste it into *line 18* / the `token: 'tokenhere'` line.
+5. Go to *line 24* and replace `yourrivefilehere.rive` with your actual rive file.
+Save the file
-4. Open up your terminal in the `bot` folder.
+6. Open up your terminal in the `bot` folder.
 If you're using windows, cd to `%HOMEPATH%/Desktop/bot`
-5. Install the discordie dependency by typing `npm install --save discordie`
+7. Install the discordie dependency by typing `npm install --save discordie`
-6. Install the rivescript dependency by typing `npm install --save discordie`
+8. Install the rivescript dependency by typing `npm install --save discordie`

 ### 3. Add your bot to your server